ampproject/amp-toolbox/packages/optimizer/README.md

 https://cdn.ampproject.org/rtv/001515617716922/v0.js
 ```

-Versioning the AMP runtime URLs has two benefits:

-1. Better usage of the brower cache: versioned AMP runtime URLs are served with a longer max-age than the unversioned ones.
+Versioning the AMP runtime URLs has one main benefit: versioned AMP runtime URLs are served with a longer max-age than the unversioned ones.
+This means AMP pages served with versioned AMP runtime benefit from better browser caching.
-2. Critical CSS can be inlined.
-The AMP runtime defines it's [own CSS styles](https://cdn.ampproject.org/v0.css) for AMP layouts and other things.
-Versioning the AMP runtime makes it possible to inline these styles, which greatly improving time to FCP as it ensures that inlined styles and imported runtime are compatible.

 **Important:** when using versioned AMP runtime URLs make sure to invalidate all caches whenever a new AMP runtime is released.
 This is to ensure that your AMP pages always use the latest version of the AMP runtime.

 You can use [amp-toolbox-runtime-version](../amp-toolbox-runtime-version) to retrieve the latest version of the AMP runtime.
 Here is a sample to apply the optimizations including versioning the URLs:

 ```
-const ampOptimiser = require('amp-toolbox-optimizer');
+const ampOptimiser = require('@ampproject/toolbox-optimizer');

-// retrieve the latest runtime version const runtimeVersion = require('amp-toolbox-runtime-version');
+const runtimeVersion = require('@ampproject/toolbox-runtime-version');

 // retrieve the latest version const ampRuntimeVersion = await runtimeVersion.currentVersion();